manuparra/seriestemporales/README.md

 Softmax is a function used as the output layer of a neural network that classifies input.
 It converts vectors into class probabilities.
 Softmax normalizes the vector of scores by first exponentiating and then dividing by a constant.

+Then a supervised learner such as softmax or SVM/SVR can be added on top of DBN.

 ***

 TRUCOS